tupilabs/vue-lumino/README.md

 component or sass or similar code.

 The diff below is probably the easiest way to show how to use the component.
-It was created using `vue init` to create a new project using its default values.
+It was created using `vue create` to create a new project using its default values.
 Then a version of the library was installed locally, and with the diff applied the component is ready to be used.